pithlessly/pithlessly.github.io/tree-edge-triage.md

 it makes to define winnability using two mutually recursive predicates.

 - Let <math>W_A(\tau)</math>
-  denote the condition that Alex can win the game if it starts at the tree <math>\tau</math> with Alex to play.
+  denote the condition that Alex can win a game started at the tree <math>\tau</math> with Alex to play.
 - Let <math>W_B(\tau)</math>
-  denote the condition that Alex can win the game if it starts at the tree <math>\tau</math> with Beth to play.
+  denote the condition that Alex can win a game started at the tree <math>\tau</math> with Beth to play.

 <math>
   \left\{